Outsourcing is not cheap labor

 Cheap labor in different countries

 Despite the work done by organizations and institutions in fighting cheap labor practices, this is still rampant both developing and developed countries.
 These include:

-China is currently developing its ways and cheap labor is not that cheap anymore.
-However, during its peak, Chinese manufacturers use workers under 16 years old to work in clothes factories, forcing them to go to work 28 days a month and get beaten when they misbehave.
+China is currently developing its ways, and cheap labor is not that cheap anymore.
+However, during its peak, Chinese manufacturers used workers under 16 years old to work in clothes factories, forcing them to go to work 28 days a month and get beaten when they misbehaved.

 In a report by the Chinese labor bulletin, teenagers from poor families drop out of school to work in nearby factories and restaurants.
 Some of them are abducted from their families and forced to go into labor in some parts of the country.

 Child labor is still prominent in rural India despite the growing outsourcing economy.
 A report from the Asia Foundation in 2017 cited that 5.8 million child laborers in India work under terrible conditions, the highest in South Asia.
 100,000 of them work around 14 hours a day in sweatshops in Delhi.

 This condition has even worsened due to the pandemic and the rise of extreme poverty.
 Most of them are either trafficked or promised a salary of 3,000 rupees (around $41).